developdata/CCIDiploma-Unit6/README.md

 I went to an [Urban Data Talks Meetup](https://www.meetup.com/urban-data-talks/) which had three interesting talks on projects that used data.
 I found Claire Fram's talk on an Arup project which uses agent based modelling really intersting.
 She's has a blog post about it called [Net zero and agent based modelling](https://medium.com/arupcitymodelling/net-zero-and-agent-based-modelling-7ee090f42a4d) which is worth a read.

+ A friend told me about the [project art works](https://projectartworks.org/) a collective of neurodiverse artitsts and actavists.
+She'd been to one of their workshops and on their site they say: "Our programmes evolve through creative practice and radiate out to awareness raising in the cultural and care sectors, promoting more diverse representation in programming and relevancy for audiences."
+I thought the link to care is interesting.

 [Squid Soup](https://www.squidsoup.org/)
 Matt sent this link, really nice work they create interactive installations with light and sound.